 - Turn on a travel sound machine (a white noise app on your phone will also work, but then you can’t use your phone.)
 You want to keep the white noise going the entire night.
 It will cover up the difference in lack of road noise when you stop and any talking in the front seat.

 - Make sure to turn the interior lights of your vehicle off.
-Usually they turn on when you open your door and the last thing you want is your children waking up from the lights when you stop to get gas or use the restroom.
+They will turn on when you open your door at gas station stops and wake your children up!

 - Take breaks between you and your driving partner and if you feel like you can sleep, then SLEEP.
 My husband and I always get tired and want to sleep at the exact same time.